Galaxies Messier 91 & NGC 4571

 Further Galaxies in that Area

 The spiral galaxy NGC 4571 is located just under half a degree from M 91 and directly next to the 8.9 mag bright star SAO 100177.
-It was discovered by Wilhelm Herschel on 14 January 1787 and in 1888 by Dreyer under the number 4571 in his «New General Catalog of Nebulae and Cluster of Stars».
+It was discovered by William Herschel on 14 January 1787 and in 1888 by Dreyer under the number 4571 in his «New General Catalog of Nebulae and Cluster of Stars».
 On 23 November 1900, the German astronomer Arnold Schwassmann looked at the place in the sky.
 He apparently misinterpreted the 15th mag star west of the galaxy as NGC 4571 and believed it was a new discovery, which is why the same galaxy later received a second entry in the «Index Catalogue» as IC 3588.
 [196]

 NGC 4571 is a spiral galaxy of the morphological type SA (r) d and is located about 16.5 Mpc to 19.4 Mpc from Earth.